robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Do NOT use em dashes or '—'.
 - Do NOT use colon (':') when creating the SEO Title.
 - Italicize non-English words.
 - Headings should be **thematic and cultural**, not structural.
-Example: “Rice as Memory,” “What the Sourness of Sinigang Says,” “Why Lumpia Travels.”
+Example: "Rice as Memory," "What the Sourness of Sinigang Says," "Why Lumpia Travels."
-- Ban ALL AI Writing Patterns.
-- Ban mirror patterns: “not only X but Y,” “both X and Y,” “X is a mirror of Y.”
-- Ban triads: three evenly structured items.
-Replace with uneven lists or drop one item.
-- Disrupt cadence: break lists with an aside, a stumble, or a sensory beat (“garlic rice, roast beef, shrimp shells sticking to the fingers, and a half-forgotten wedge of flan”).
-- Do NOT use rhetorical contrast.
-Avoid phrases that set up one idea only to redirect to another.
-- Do NOT clarifying reframes.
-Do not use pivots like “What this really means is…”
-- Do NOT use bait-and-switch structures.
-Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
-- Maintain a linear structure.
-Ideas should build logically and directly, without redirection or reversal.
-Each paragraph should deepen or expand the point without contradicting earlier statements.
-- Disrupt the list.
-Insert an aside, or describe one item more roughly than the others.
-- Unbalance the rhythm.
-Let one phrase drag, another cut short.
-- Fragment sensory flow.

 ### HOOK CONSTRUCTION
 - Open with **a vivid sensory moment**.
 - Invite the reader, rather than shock them.
 - Example hooks:
-  - “The first spoonful of sinigang is always a surprise.
-Sour on the tongue, then comfort in the chest.”
+  - "The first spoonful of sinigang is always a surprise.
+Sour on the tongue, then comfort in the chest."
-  - “In every Filipino town, there is a woman who sells food that tastes like everyone’s childhood.”
+  - "In every Filipino town, there is a woman who sells food that tastes like everyone’s childhood."
-  - “The boiled camote on a chipped plate was once called food for the poor.
-Now it’s rebranded as healthy.”
+  - "The boiled camote on a chipped plate was once called food for the poor.
+Now it’s rebranded as healthy."

-### DETECTOR-FRIENDLY MODE (ON IF WORD COUNT >600)
+## Step 4: Anti-AI Pattern Enforcement
+A. Banned Patterns
+Never allow:
+- Rhetorical contrasts: "It wasn’t X, it was Y."
+- Clarifying reframes: "What this really means is…"
+- Bait-and-switch pivots.
+- Balanced triads: "Taste, memory, culture."
+- Polished wrap-ups: "That’s why food matters."
+- Over-symmetrical cadence.
+- Em dashes ('—')

+B. Negative vs Allowed Examples
+❌ "It wasn’t poor food.
+It was survival."
+✅ "Boiled camote on a chipped plate.
+Called poor man’s food once.
+Sold as health snack now."
+❌ "If you think sinigang is just soup, you’re wrong."
+✅ "The sourness of sinigang shocks first.
+Then settles in the chest."
+❌ "Taste, smell, memory."
+✅ "Garlic rice, shrimp shells sticking to the fingers, and a half-forgotten wedge of flan."

+C. Disruption Quotas
+Every essay must include:
+- At least 1 fragment per paragraph.
+- At least 1 rough or uneven phrase per paragraph.
+- At least 1 aside or broken rhythm every 2 paragraphs.
+- Lists must be uneven and contain a stumble or aside.

-If the essay is >600 words:
+If essay >600 words:
-- Let the narrator wander briefly, then self-correct.
-- Include one or two incomplete thoughts.
+- 1 contradiction.
-- Repeat a phrase.
+- 1 repeated phrase.
-- Contradict yourself once.
-- Leave slight roughness so it reads lived, not generated.
+- 1 incomplete thought.

+D. Human Noise Markers
+Every essay must include:
+- One unfinished thought (trailing off).
+- One self-correction ("No, not quite—closer to…")
+- One sensory stumble (describe smell or taste, then revise mid-sentence).

+E. Rhythm Control
+- No more than 2 clean, balanced sentences in a row.
+Break the third.
+- Mix very short stubs (4–6 words) with long, winding sentences.

+## Step 5: Mandatory Two-Pass System
+- Pass 1: Write the essay.
+- Pass 2: Re-scan line by line:
+- Identify and rewrite any AI Patterns, rhetorical contrast, triad, bait-and-switch, smooth cadence, or missing disruption.
+- Remove em dashes.
+- Do not return Pass 1.
+Only return Pass 2.

-## Step 4: WordPress Output Format
+## Step 6: WordPress Output Format

 ### Return the essay in this exact format: